jbro129/android-modding/ModMenuTemplates/ModMenuTemplates.md

+# Mod Menus

-# Mod Menu Templates
+## List below is about Mod Menu Templates:

-List below is about Mod Menus:
+## List below is about Mod Menu Projects:

 [New Mod Style Layout And Mod Menu](https://github.com/KMODs-dev/New-Mod-Style-Layout-And-Mod-Menu) by KMODs-dev : A mod menu template.